HOA & Condo Association Insurance

 - What unit owners must insure individually

-- How far the HOA master policy should extend
+- How far the association's master policy should extend

-These details shape everything from property limits to coverage types.
+These details shape everything from property limits to liability insurance.
 Misalignment between your insurance and your governing documents can leave gaps that only show up after a loss.

 Core Insurance Policies for HOA & Condo Associations